project-chip/connectedhomeip/docs/ci-cd/index.md

 -   Spellcheck
     -   Currently uses spellcheck-github-actions, a PySpelling-based spellchecker.
     -   This tool utilizes the definitions in .spellcheck.yml and .github/.wordlist.txt to check all documentation files
+    -   Previously an additional spellchecker from reviewdog was used with default settings.
+This was removed as a redundancy.

 ## General Improvement Ideas